vaadin/designer-tutorials/emailclient-tutorial/README.md

-`This tutorial is written using Java 8`
+`This tutorial is written using Java 8, Vaadin 7.7.3 and Designer 1.2`

 Building a comprehensive UI from scratch with Vaadin Designer
 ==================================